css-materials/course-site/content/notes/dataviz/grammar-of-graphics/index.md

 This page is drawn from *A Layered Grammar of Graphics* by Hadley Wickham.
-I encourage you to read the original article in conjunction with this summary (see assigned readings in the Syllabus).
+I encourage you to read the original article in conjunction with this summary (see readings in the Syllabus).

 ```r